zainnadeem/object-oriented-people-ios-0616/README.md

 Check out the documentation on NSMutableArray (Help -> Documentation and API Refrences).
 NSMutableArray has some great methods ie. addObject, addObjectsFromArray, removeObject, removeObjectsFromArray

-## Extra Credit
-  1. Write a method that generates an `ABPerson` for this person.